Colin-de-Seroux/temporal-model-hybridization/ai/tgnn/README.md

-# Requirements
+# Befure using tgnn project

+placed in /tgnn :

-create .venv
+1. create .venv

-then  activate it :
+2. activate it :
 ```bash
 .\.venv\Scripts\activate
 ```